-Unfortunately, blacks tend to look gray in a dark room due to the inherent limitations of the PG279QZ's IPS panel.
-Overall, it is a great monitor with excellent gaming features that even serious gamers will appreciate.
-The PG279QZ is the newer version of the ASUS ROG PG279Q.
+Unfortunately, blacks tend to look gray in a dark room due to the inherent limitations of its IPS panel.
+Overall, it's a great monitor with excellent gaming features that even serious gamers will appreciate.
+This is the newer version of the ASUS ROG Swift PG279Q.
 The two monitors have a very similar performance.

 Despite the budget price, this monitor has excellent motion handling.
 It has one of the fastest response times we've measured on a monitor, resulting in a crystal clear image with next to no motion blur.
 It also supports FreeSync, with an extremely wide VRR range, great for Xbox One gamers or if you have a PC with an AMD graphics card.
 It has excellent low input lag, ensuring a responsive gaming experience.

-Unfortunately, the ViewSonic XG2402 doesn't look as good in a dark room, as blacks aren't completely black and aren't uniform.
+Unfortunately, this monitor doesn't look as good in a dark room, as blacks aren't completely black and aren't uniform.
 The image also degrades when viewed at an angle, so it isn't great for sharing your work with someone or for a quick co-op gaming session.
-Overall, it is a decent monitor that should please most budget shoppers.
+Overall, it's one of the best 1080p 144hz monitors at this price.